Clarity SaaS Service Description

 - Performance/compliance test results drive policy improvements

-- Software: A suite of security software components are deployed including threat management and anti-virus to provide server security.
+- Software: A suite of security software components are deployed including threat management, SIEM, IDS, and anti-virus to provide server security.

-- Firewalls: In addition, “stateful” inspection firewalls are in place; these firewalls stop all incoming traffic, analyze it, and prevent standard internet attacks.
+- Firewalls: In addition, “stateful” inspection firewalls are in place; these firewalls deny by default all incoming traffic, analyze it, and prevent standard internet attacks.
 Application servers are located in a demilitarized zone (DMZ), which is separated from the service database servers by a firewall.
 Only the necessary ports are opened between the DMZ and the internal trusted network.

-- SQL Injections and XSS: The application manages illegal SQL injections by enforcing content-validation rules and Web use prepared statements exclusive to the application itself almost exclusively in the CA PPM application.
-CA PPM also enforces XSS user input validation and XSS user input restrictions.
+- SQL Injections and XSS: The application manages illegal SQL injections by enforcing content-validation rules and Web use prepared statements exclusive to the application itself almost exclusively in Clarity application.
+Clarity also enforces XSS user input validation and XSS user input restrictions.

-CA Technologies contracts with an independent, third party vendor to evaluate and validate the security of our service on an ongoing basis.
+Broadcom contracts with an independent, third-party vendor to evaluate and validate the security of our service on an ongoing basis.
 Critical and high risks are identified, validated, and remediated before production systems are made available.
 Medium risks are evaluated and resolved on a priority basis.
 Ongoing scans are performed to ensure that no new risks have been introduced.
 Two types of scans are performed:

-- Penetration Scans: Penetration tests are performed as each new release of the service is being made available and no less than annually
+- Penetration Scans: Penetration tests are performed upon significant service updates but no less than annually.

 Application Security and User Management

-- Data segregation: Customer data is segregated in separate logical databases that may reside on the same physical Oracle database server.
+- Data segregation: Customer data is segregated in separate databases schemas that may reside on the same physical database server.
 All customer configurations and customer data are stored in the database.

 Data Center Security

-CA data centers have multiple levels of security to protect customer information.
+Broadcom contracts with world-class data centres that provide multiple levels of security to protect customer information.
 This protection includes physical and logical security measures.

-All data centers have highly restricted access and use the following physical security measures:
+All data centres have highly restricted access and use the following physical security measures:

 The following security methods are employed:

-- Hacker Monitoring: The systems are monitored 24 x 7 by an enterprise network intrusion protection solution.
-Audit logs are sent to a centralized CA Audit system and are reviewed daily to ensure that there is no unusual activity.
+- Hacker Monitoring: Systems are monitored 24x7x365 by an enterprise network intrusion detection solution (IDS).
+Audit logs are sent to a centralized log system and are continually reviewed to ensure that there is no unusual activity by a SIEM solution.

-- Virus Protection: All CA Technologies servers are protected by commercial Anti-Virus software.
+- Virus Protection: All Broadcom SaaS servers are protected by commercial Anti-Virus/Anti-Malware software.
 The environment undergoes regular vulnerability scans to protect against both internal and external network threats.
 Files being uploaded to the service are scanned for threats before being saved.
+Signatures are updated hourly.

 - Ports: Only specific ports are opened for data traffic.
 Application data, including interface data, is directed through port 443.

-- Application Security: During the development and QA stages, the application undergoes security review and testing.
+- Application Security: During the development, QA, and deployment stages, the application undergoes security review and testing.

 - Server Hardening: All servers are hardened in accordance with industry best practices.
-By running only the necessary services, CA Technologies reduces its exposure to operating-system-level security issues.
+By running only the necessary services, Broadcom reduces its exposure to operating-system-level security issues.
 Servers undergo weekly vulnerabilities scans and standard quarterly maintenance.

-- Server Patching: Security patches are applied monthly and emergency patches are applied as quickly as practical.
+- Server Patching: Security patches are applied monthly and critical patches are applied within 72 hours.

 - Segregated Customer Data: Data is currently segregated within dedicated schema instance and security is enforced at the database level so that no cross schema access is available.
 Customers do not have logical access to database servers.

-- Data Sanitization: Data storage devices are sanitized when a CA PPM service contract has expired, hardware breaks, or customers ask for sanitization to be performed.
-Customer data is only stored on network data storage, so there is no process necessary for other media (for example, tape, USB, CD, DVD).
-Retired storage devices are securely destroyed.
+- Data Sanitization: Data storage and processing devices are sanitized or securely destroyed per DoD standards when the hardware is retired or otherwise removed from the data centre.
+Customer data is only stored on-network data storage, so there is no process necessary for removable media (for example, tape, USB, CD, DVD.

-CA Technologies performs regular backups of all customer data and configurations to create service recovery points.
-These recovery points are utilized by the defined business continuity and disaster recovery plans and can also be utilized, along with additional client requested recovery points, to restore the service to a previous state upon client request.
+Broadcom SaaS performs daily backups of all customer data and configurations to create service recovery points.
+These recovery points can be utilized, along with additional client requested recovery points, to restore the service to a previous state upon client request.